Cloud vending software for smart machines, retrofits, and mixed fleets.

 FAQ

-How do you set up a Narcan vending machine program?
+How do you set up a Narcan vending machine deployment?

-Start with programme design, environment choice, machine selection, monitoring setup, and reporting requirements before launch.
+Start with deployment design, environment choice, machine selection, monitoring setup, and reporting requirements before launch.
 The strongest deployments name an operating owner from the beginning.

-What are the reporting requirements for a Narcan vending program?
+What are the reporting requirements for a Narcan vending deployment?

-Requirements vary by funder and programme type, but common outputs include dispensing volume, uptime, stock status, and geographic coverage.
+Requirements vary by funder and deployment type, but common outputs include dispensing volume, uptime, stock status, and geographic coverage.

 Who typically operates a Narcan vending machine?

-County health departments, nonprofits, hospitals, universities, local governments, and institutional partners commonly operate these programmes.
+County health departments, nonprofits, hospitals, universities, local governments, and institutional partners commonly operate these programs.

-How much does a Narcan vending programme cost?
+How much does a Narcan vending deployment cost?

 Costs vary by machine, software, connectivity, installation, and ongoing restocking.
 Funding often comes from grants, settlements, or agency budgets.